Commitment to Accessibility at Montclair State University

 - Font size should be larger than 10pt, to ensure legibility.

-- Links should be labelled in a descriptive way.
+- Links should be labeled in a descriptive way.
 Avoid “click here” or URLs to web addresses

 - Tables should be formatted to include row and column headers.